Skip to Content

 Sharing is caring!

-Are you planning a trip to the Butchart Gardens in Victoria, British Columbia Canada?
+Are you planning a trip to Butchart Gardens in Victoria, British Columbia, Canada?
 Find out everything you need to know about this top Victoria BC attraction!

-This post about the Butchart Gardens in Victoria BC was originally published August 30, 2016 and updated May 19, 2018 and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about Butchart Gardens in Victoria BC was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-The Butchart Gardens is a world famous garden located near Victoria, British Columbia in Canada.
-It’s about a 40 minute drive from downtown Victoria and it’s the most popular thing to do in Victoria, BC.
+The Butchart Gardens is a world-famous botanical garden 40-minutes by car from downtown Victoria.
+With over a million visitors annually, it’s the most popular thing to do in Victoria, BC.

 The Butchart Gardens History